Pararius/action-terraform/README.md

     # Default: 'false'
     terraform_do_destroy: ''

     # Whether to (try to) lock the state during plan/apply.
-Reccommended when
+Recommended when
     # terraform_do_apply or terraform_do_destroy is set to 'true'
     # Default: 'false'
     terraform_lock: ''